How do I make a Resources file or folder publicly viewable?

 Select the publicly viewable option.

-Under Additional Access, select the check box for This file is publicly viewable or This folder and its contents are publicly viewable (depending on whether you have selected a file or folder).
+Under Availability and Access, select the checkbox for This file is publicly viewable or This folder and its contents are publicly viewable (depending on whether you have selected a file or folder).

 Note: Making a folder publicly viewable will also provide public access to all subfolders and files within it.